2018 Kemerovo fire: Fire

 Several of the victims in the cinemas were children watching Sherlock Gnomes to start off the first day of a week-long school break.
 A survivor from the cinema claimed that those in the cinema heard no alarm, and had to break through one door and jump to safety.
 Once on the ground, survivors could only see dense black pungent smoke that had filled the children's playground and the other cinema hall.
-The fire alarm system at Kemerovo shopping mall was switched off by a security guard.
+The fire alarm system at Kemerovo shopping mall had been switched off by a security guard.

 Many children who were trapped in the fire called loved ones and friends to exchange last conversations and information.
 One deceased child's aunt recounted their conversation during the fire in which the victim stated; "everything burns and the doors are locked in the cinema."

-A spokesperson for the Investigative Committee of Russia also stated that the fire exits in the building were blocked during the fire.
+A spokesperson for the Investigative Committee of Russia also stated that the fire exits in the building were blocked.
 Tajik shopkeepers saved around 50 people through an alternate exit.
 Staff and guards of the center were criticized by survivors for not arranging an organized evacuation effort, while some were praised for their efforts.
-A father of three deceased victims was critical of rescuers, claiming he led rescuers up the stairs, but they turned away after being ordered to go elsewhere and refused to give him a respiratory mask citing regulations.
+A father of three deceased victims was critical of rescuers, claiming he led rescuers up the stairs, but they turned away after being ordered to go elsewhere and refused to give him a respiratory mask, citing regulations.
 In an interview he angrily stated "My daughters were left to burn because of their bloody rules."

 Over 600 first responders spent over 17 hours fighting the flames well into the next day after the fire started.
 The fire spread to cover more than 1,500 square meters of the 23,000 square meter building, and kept firefighters from entering the building for 12 hours due to the heat and smoke.

 Victims

 At least 64 people were killed in the fire, 41 of them children.
 Also among the fatalities are some 200 animals from the petting zoo.
-Thirteen people had been hospitalized after the incident with the Russian Health Minister Veronika Skvortsova claiming the most gravely injured was an 11-year-old boy who jumped from a fourth-floor window.
+Thirteen people were hospitalized after the incident with the Russian Health Minister Veronika Skvortsova claiming the most gravely injured was an 11-year-old boy who jumped from a fourth-floor window.

-Due to the fire, identification of most bodies had to have DNA identification used to confirm identifies.
-As of March 27, 60 individuals were treated in hospitals, of those 15 were hospitalized and 40 received outpatient care, and 25 victims, including 13 children had been identified.
+Due to the fire, identification of most bodies had to have DNA identification used to confirm their identities.
+As of March 27, 60 individuals were treated in hospitals, of whom 15 remained hospitalized and 40 received outpatient care; 25 victims, including 13 children were identified.